gantry/docs-old/Docs/wordpress/tutorials/creating_popup_login.md

 <position id="login" name="Login" max_positions="1">Login</position>
 ~~~

-This code adds the `login` position to the Gantry and WordPress.
-It allows the WordPress to render the `Login` position in the widgets manager, allowing you to place any widgets (that you want to appear in the popup) inside of it.
+This code adds the `login` position to Gantry and WordPress.
+It allows the WordPress to render the `Login` position in the widgets manager, so you can place any widgets (that you want to appear in the popup) inside.

 Step 7: Adding the CSS
 ----------------------
 Lastly, in terms of coding, CSS will need to be added to style the widget position.
-Place the CSS in the most appropriate file, if you are using LESS, this will be `/less/template.less`, and if you are just using CSS, then `/css/template.css`.
+Place the CSS in the most appropriate file.
+If you are using LESS, this will be `/less/template.less`.
+If you are just using CSS, then `/css/template.css` is where you want to go.
 The following is required for the login to function:

 ~~~ .css
 #rt-popuplogin { display: none; }
 ~~~

-You will most likely want to add additional CSS, which you can do by use the **#rt-popuplogin** ID, and this will apply strictly to the popup login.
+You will most likely want to add additional CSS, which you can do by using the **#rt-popuplogin** ID.
+This will apply strictly to the popup login.

 Step 8: Putting it all together
 -------------------------------
-Now all of our logic and core items are in place.
-We are ready to place the **Login Form** widget in the `Login` position, and the **Login Button** in any other position where you want it to appear.
+Now, all of our logic and core items are in place.
+We are ready to place the **Login Form** widget in the `Login` position, and the **Login Button** in any other position you want it to appear.

-You can modify the settings of the widgets to match your personal preferences then **Save**.
-Refresh your site to review the changes.
+You can modify the settings of the widgets to match your personal preferences.
+Once you are done, **Save**, then refresh your site to review the changes.

 [rokbox-download]: http://www.rockettheme.com/wordpress-downloads/2565-plugins